 - To prevent any dispute which is likely to take place in the future by mutually agreeing on the contract.

-- To foster a peaceful and stable relationship between the workers and the organization.
+- To foster a peaceful and stable relationship between the workers and the organisation.

 Position in India

-In India, collective bargaining remained limited in its application and has been restricted by different labour legislations in India.
-Different labour laws made different provisions with respect to the working conditions of the workers.
-Some of the labour legislation in India are as follows:
+In India, collective bargaining remains limited in its application and has been restricted by different labour legislation in India.
+Different labour laws make different provisions with respect to the working conditions of the workers.
+Some of the labour legislation in India is as follows:

-- The Factories Act, 1948 made provisions for the betterment of the workers in respect of their health, safety, welfare and other aspects while the workers are employed in factory work.
-However, all the provisions of the Act were not applicable in all the factories, for example, the provision for restroom will be applicable only if there are 150 or more workers.
+- The Factories Act of 1948 made provisions for the betterment of the workers in respect of their health, safety, welfare and other aspects while the workers are employed in factory work.
+However, all the provisions of the Act were not applicable in all the factories, for example, the provision for restrooms will be applicable only if there are 150 or more workers.

-- Employees Provident and Miscellaneous Provisions Act, Maternity Benefit Act and Payment of Gratuity Act.
+- The Employees Provident and Miscellaneous Provisions Act, the Maternity Benefit Act and the Payment of Gratuity Act.

-On a closer view of the labour laws in India indicate that mostly the workers who are employed in the organized sectors of the economy are protected under the various labour legislations.
-According to the Fifth Economic Census of 1999, it was revealed that more than 97 per cent of the enterprises employ less than ten workers, and most of these employ less than five workers.
-This clearly shows that labour laws apply to less than 3 per cent of enterprises.
+A closer view of the labour laws in India indicates that most of the workers who are employed in the organised sectors of the economy are protected under various labour legislation.
+The Fifth Economic Census of 1999 revealed that more than 97 percent of enterprises employ less than ten workers, and most of these employ less than five workers.
+This clearly shows that labour laws apply to less than 3 percent of enterprises.

-Further, the acceleration of in formalization of the workforce with the onset of liberalization has changed the formal sector also in terms of shifting the jobs from formal to the informal sector and along with it in formalization of jobs.
-Today, in the formal sector, a number of formal workers are about 33.7 million and informal workers about 28.9 million (2004-05).
-Increase in the employment (in whatever amount) in the formal sector has largely been informal in nature.
+Further, the acceleration of the formalisation of the workforce with the onset of liberalisation has also changed the formal sector in terms of shifting jobs from the formal to the informal sector and, along with it, the formalisation of jobs.
+Today, in the formal sector, the number of formal workers is about 33.7 million, and the number of informal workers is about 28.9 million (2004-05).
+The increase in employment (in whatever amount) in the formal sector has largely been informal in nature.
 Which in turn has been reflected on the trade bargaining?

 Agreements for collective bargaining

-In India, Following types of agreements are prevalent for collective bargaining:
+In India, the following types of agreements are prevalent for collective bargaining:

-- Bipartite agreement: These agreements usually result into voluntary negotiations between the employer and employees and are usually binding per se.
+- Bipartite agreement: These agreements usually result in voluntary negotiations between the employer and employees and are usually binding per se.

-Trade Union Act of 1926 is welfare legislation that has been enacted to protect the workers in the organized and unorganized sector from inhuman treatment and protection of their human rights.
-As such the legislation contains the provisions for registration, regulation, benefits, and protection for trade unions.
-Thereby, benefitting the workers.
+The Trade Union Act of 1926 is welfare legislation that has been enacted to protect workers in the organised and unorganised sectors from inhuman treatment and provide protection of their human rights.
+As such, the legislation contains provisions for registration, regulation, benefits, and protection for trade unions.
+Therefore, the workers benefit.

-Trade unions are important organs for the democratic development of any country as it puts up the needs and demands of the workers by collective bargaining.
+Trade unions are important organs for the democratic development of any country as they represent the needs and demands of the workers through collective bargaining.
 Collective bargaining is an important aspect of the employer-employee relationship.
-However, collective bargaining is not provided to all the trade unions but is only provided to those trade unions which are recognized.
-Therefore, the demand for mandatory recognition of trade union which has not been provided under the Trade Union Act 1926 has been raised time and again by the workers.
-Today, the growth of media has resulted in the empowerment of trade unions and they have turned into influential pressure groups not only in industrial sectors but also in agricultural and other allied sectors.
+However, collective bargaining is not provided to all the trade unions but is only provided to those trade unions that are recognised.
+Therefore, the demand for mandatory recognition of trade unions, which has not been provided under the Trade Union Act 1926, has been raised time and again by the workers.
+Today, the growth of the media has resulted in the empowerment of trade unions, and they have turned into influential pressure groups not only in industrial sectors but also in agricultural and other allied sectors.

 - B.P.
 Guha: Wage Movement in Indian Industries: As Reflected in Collective Bargaining Agreements.